 While charging the Activator, the battery LED light flashes orange.
 When the Activator is fully charged, the battery LED light flashes green.
 The charging cable can be connected to either port the same way you connected the wire loop.

-5. Grab the loop checker or loop decoder, (shown in the photo on the right).
-You will now use the Loop Checker to measure the size of field created by your wire loop.
-The size of the field is the size of area where the chips will receive a time from the activator.
+6. Grab the loop checker, which is shown in the photo on the right.
+You will now use the Loop Checker to check the size of field created by your wire loop.
+If a chip is anywhere within the field, it will receive a time from the activator.

 Hold your loop checker anywhere over the wire loop.
 The LED indicator light on the loop checker will light up red when the loop checker is in the field.
 The light must be on over the full length and width of the loop and at a height at least 2m above the loop.

 1. Set up the tripod stand and attach the phone clamp to the top.
-Put the phone into the phone clamp as shown to the right and position the tripod 5-10m AFTER the timing point.
+Put the phone into the phone clamp as shown to the right.
+Position the tripod 5-10m AFTER the timing point.

 4. In the Zone4 GO app, on the KEYPAD tab, enter a bib number such as ‘999’ and press the blue “+” button as shown to the right.
 This records a time for that bib number.
 The number you entered will be listed on the phone along with the recorded timestamp.
 This is how to manually record individual or group start times.
 Make sure the message to the right of the time changes from “Local” to “Synced”.

 5. If message remain “Local” check the phone’s internet connection through either cellular or WiFi.
 If you have internet access on the phone but it still says “Local” ensure the phone is authorized on your club.
-To do this ensure that the Club Pin Code on the phone matches the Devices PIN Code on your Zone4 admin account.
+To find out how to do this click here.

 6. In the phone app switch to the “CHIP TIMES” tab.
 Take any numbered chip (not the loop checker) and move it across the wire loop once, mimicking someone moving across the loop in a race.
+Don’t leave the chip in the field.
 The number of the chip being used along with a time should appear at the top of the list of chip times.
 This time will be recorded and “Synced” to the server.

 Your timing point is now setup and ready to record times!